The 20 Best Sci-Fi Horror Movies - A Countdown

 Danny Boyle proves to be the most versatile director alive by--along with writer Alex Garland--creating this story that beyond humans infected by a rabies virus, is about the breakdown of society and the importance of solidarity and community.

 In 28 Days Later, loneliness is the most frightening element.
 It's the ghost towns distilling nostalgia and sadness which could break the spirit of the survivors and end up haunting the viewer.
+28 days later also features at place number two on my massive zombie movies list.

 3)The Fly (1986)